Personalizations is not a thread, it’s a marketing tsunami -Avi Dan

-During the pre-COVID era, I remember attending many events and workshops.
-Of course, one of the prerequisites for going to an event is signing up for those event management and ticketing platforms.
-Something in the back of my mind told me that this was just a one way ticket to spam city.
+Pre-Covid , I had the opportunity to attend several events and workshops.
+Of course, one of the prerequisites for going to an event is signing up for the event management and ticketing platforms.
+I immediately thought at this was just a one way ticket to spam city.
 But I wanted to support my local talent, so I decided to go through the process.

-Countless permutations and combinations of these “events that may interest you” emails began popping up in my inbox.
-It was overwhelming, and with all of these random suggestions coming in, I really missed out on some hidden gems.
+Countless messages of these “events that may interest you” emails began popping up in my inbox.
+It was overwhelming, and with all of these random suggestions coming in, I missed out on some hidden gems.

-It was a Friday night, and I was bored out of my mind.
-I decided to pay a quick visit to my promotions tab, and I noticed that some of these events emails I was receiving began to align with my interests.
-I took the leap, and I went to the event.
+It was a dull Friday night so I decided to pay a quick visit to my promotions tab, where I began to realiaze that some of these events emails I was receiving began to align with my interests.
+Taking a leap of faith I jumped into an event.

 Now ask yourself this, this email motivated me to attend the event, but is it enough for me to stay?

 Personalization is receiving the email to push me towards going to an event.
-However, as a first-timer and a complete stranger, I might feel a little lost and confused about what to do.
-If someone or if I got an email telling me to check out certain kiosks, I’d have more motivation to stay.
+However, as a first-timer and a stranger, I might feel a little lost and confused about what to do.
+If someone or if I got an email telling me to check out certain kiosk mode, I’d have more motivation to stay.

 That’s what hyper-personalization is.
-It goes beyond personalization and uses real-time data to contextually communicate information that’s relevant to the customer.
+It goes beyond personalization and uses real-time data to communicate information that’s relevant to the customer contextually.

 Is hyper-personalization needed?

 According to The WealthTech Book, “hyper-personalization promises to deliver higher client satisfaction at lower cost.”
-The current age of the highly-empowered buyer is underwhelmed by current digital offerings.
+Current digital offerings underwhelm the current age of the highly-empowered buyer.

 A well-integrated framework of tools and processes is all you need to master hyper-personalization.

-Currently, 80% of customers feel like brands fail to understand them, according to this report by IBM.
+An IBM report states 80% of customers feel like brands fail to understand them.
 Without data, it’s impossible to understand who your customers are, what their needs are, and how to address them.

 When it comes to data collection, there are 5 stages of personalization maturity.